programmatordev/yet-another-php-validator/docs/03x-rules-greater-than-or-equal.md

 ```

 > **Note**
-> String comparison is case-sensitive, meaning that comparing `'hello'` with `'Hello'` is different.
+> String comparison is case-sensitive, meaning that comparing `"hello"` with `"Hello"` is different.
 > Check [`strcmp`](https://www.php.net/manual/en/function.strcmp.php) for more information.

 > **Note**